 Chiropractic Care Q & A

 Immediately following a spinal adjustment, where the spine is gently manipulated into the proper position, many patients feel immediate relief.
 Misalignment in the spine can cause pain not only in the neck and back, but also in other parts of the body.
-At Adjust Your Health Chiropractic & Acupuncture, we use a ‘NO TWIST’ approach to adjustments which have been proven to be highly effective and very gentle.
+At Adjust Your Health Chiropractic & Massage Therapy, we use a ‘NO TWIST’ approach to adjustments which have been proven to be highly effective and very gentle.
 This adjustment technique is generally referred to as “prone-specific”.
-Patients report that this technique works to relieve their pain and symptoms without any of the discomfort caused by out-dated
+Patients report that this technique works to relieve their pain and symptoms without any of the discomfort caused by traditional chiropractic.

 2. Are Chiropractors real doctors?